 An Open and Curious Mind

-I saw him a lot when we were in Berkeley because he usually spends a few weeks a year there.
+I saw him a lot when we lived in Berkeley because he usually spent a few weeks a year there visiting his sister and other family.
 We got together regularly during his stays and occasionally he stayed in our student garret when his sister’s house was full.
-One day I was returning a video and the guy behind the counter was this huge black guy.
+One day I was returning a video at the video store right next to the radical Black Muslim Bakery.
+The guy behind the counter was a huge black guy, easily 6’4″ and broad-shouldered.
 Bob was staring and staring and I could see the guy behind the counter getting tense and starting to get upset.
-He had this growing “What the hell is that old white dude doing staring at me?” look on his face.
+He had this growing “Why is that old white dude staring at me like that?” look on his face.

 As I was wondering how to defuse the tension, Bob, in enthusiasm and wonder, said “Your beard is incredible!
 I’ve never seen anything like it.
 It looks like it was painted on or something.”
-The guy broke out in a huge smile and said “Why thank you!”
+The guy flinched like he had been hit in the gut, then stood two inches taller and broke out in a huge smile.
+His whole worked rocked and he said “Why thank you!” with a look of both delight and utter amazement.
+Bob then followed up with conversation, always human, always curious.
+Did you shave it yourself?
+How long do you have to spend on it each day?
+What gave you the idea?
+Did you have a pattern or figure it out on the fly?

-By the end of it, the guy was absolutely beaming.
+By the end of it, the guy was absolutely beaming, walking with a strut around the video shop and looking even taller than is normal 6’4″.
 There’s something about that incident that always sticks out in my mind as an indication of a mindset that I think contributed greatly to his scholarly abilities and his ability to connect with people.

 A Seeker of Truth and a Man of Character